Jean-Michel Lapin

 Jean-Michel Lapin ([ʒɑ̃ miʃɛl lapɛ̃]) is a Haitian politician who served as acting Prime Minister of Haiti from 2019 to 2020.

-Latin was appointed by President Jovenel Moïse on March 21, 2019.
+Lapin was appointed by President Jovenel Moïse on March 21, 2019.
 He continued to serve despite his resignation on July 23, 2019, due to Parliament not confirming his appointment after four attempts at confirmation.
 Fritz William Michel was nominated to succeed him, but was not confirmed by parliament, and he was eventually succeeded by Joseph Jouthe.